shishifubing/misc-personal-dotfiles/terraform/yandex_cloud/README.md

 You need to:

 - create a bucket to store the terraform state file
-- create a service account
+- create a service account - `terraform-state-manager` with `storage.editor`
+  role
-- create a policy allowing that account create, retrieve, and modify the state file in that bucket
+- create a policy allowing that account to create, retrieve, and modify the state file in that bucket
 - create a static key for that account, download it
 - modify [variables.sh][variables.sh]
 - change backend bucket configuration in [main.s3.tfbackend][backend]
-- initialize terraform backend with `terraform init`
+- initialize terraform backend (full command is below)

 [Terraform backend in Yandex Cloud][bucket-terraform-state] documentation